RayCh1506/LegoEquipmentManagement/README.md

 Starting the backend:
 - Navigate to EquipmentManagementPlatform
 - Build the project with "dotnet build"
-- Run the project with "dotnet run --project EquipmentManagementPlatform.API
+- Run the project with "dotnet build" followed by "dotnet run --project EquipmentManagementPlatform.API
 - The backend should be running on https://localhost:5001/
 - Swagger endpoint: https://localhost:5001/swagger/index.html